Sleep apnea is when a person stops breathing for short periods of time in their sleep.

 Obesity and Obstructed Airway

 Obesity also drastically increases the chances of sleep apnea with or without a pregnancy.
-Obesity combined with pregnancy, therefore, makes sleep apnea much more likely to occur.
+A high body max index (BMI) combined with pregnancy, therefore, makes sleep apnea much more likely to occur.
 Obesity causes sleep apnea because additional neck weight can compress the airway during sleep.

 How Sleep Apnea Affects Pregnant Women

-Sleep apnea usually appears with other types of pregnancy complication, though the root cause is not always known.
-Women who experience sleep apnea during pregnancy are more likely to experience preeclampsia, gestational diabetes, and cesarian section births.
+Sleep apnea usually appears with other types of pregnancy complications or underlying medical disorders, though the root cause is not always known.
+During pregnancy, women who experience this sleep disorder are more likely to experience preeclampsia, gestational diabetes, gestational hypertension, and cesarean section births.

-Preeclampsia is high blood pressure during pregnancy that can put the mother at risk.
+Preeclampsia is high blood pressure during pregnancy (gestational hypertension) that can put the mother at risk.

 How Sleep Apnea Affects Your Baby

-Sleep apnea can also have implications on the health of your baby.
-When a mother has sleep apnea during pregnancy, infants are more likely to have low birth weights and have a 28% higher chance of needing to spend time in the Neonatal Intensive Care Unit (NICU) immediately after birth due to fragility.
+Sleep apnea can also have risk factors for the health of your baby.
+When a mother has sleep apnea during pregnancy, infants are more likely to have a low birth weight and have a 28% higher chance of needing to spend time in the Neonatal Intensive Care Unit (NICU) immediately after birth due to fragility.
+This is because sleep apnea lowers your blood oxygen levels — and the less air you breathe in each night, the less oxygen your baby gets.

 For most pregnant women, a CPAP (Continuous Positive Airway Pressure) machine will work wonders to give you full nights of snore-free sleep you've been missing.
 The CPAP machine uses air pressure to essentially clear your throat for you all night long.

-Another way to treat sleep apnea during pregnancy is to supplement with magnesium.
-Applying a magnesium sleep lotion before bed-time is a great way to get your body the appropriate amount of magnesium needed to promote a good night's sleep.
+Another great way to help reduce symptoms of sleep apnea during pregnancy is to supplement with magnesium.
+Applying a magnesium sleep lotion before bedtime is a great way to help relax your body and mind, and promote a good night's sleep.